alebu/notebooks/stats_101/Foundations.md

 In the plot, we see exactly the kind of behaviour described by the SLLN: as n grows, the sample mean taken from the i.i.d.
 Random Variables converges to the expected value $\mu = 0.5$ (remember, we simulated a fair coin, that hence lands on head roughly half of the time).
 This is extremely important, as notice what we are saying: if we are given a sample that is big enough, we are guaranteed to learn something about the Random Variables we are studying, i.e., their expected value.
 As we are using Random Variables to model the world, this means we can learn something about the world through this procedure.
 This theorem lies at the centre of Statistical Inference.

 When a statistic is used this way (we use it to estimate a parameter of our model), we call it an **Estimator**.
 By itself, the estimator only gives us a **Point Estimate** of the quantity we are trying to study, that is, our best guess about it.
 If the estimator is well built, it'll have some nice properties that ensure that our guess will really be the best guess given the information we have.
+Let's introduce some new notation:

+* We'll denote the parameter we want to estimate with $\theta$
+* We'll denote the estimator for the parameter $\theta$ with $\hat{\theta}$.
+This is really a shorthand for $\hat{\theta}(X_1 + X_2 + ... + X_n)$, as, let's not forget this very important fact, estimators are functions of the data.
-However, it does not say anything about how certain or uncertain we are about the guess.

-In fact, correctly quantifying and communicating uncertainty is one of the main concerns of statistical inference.
+However, they do not say anything about how certain or uncertain we are about the eatimate.
+They only give us a single best guess.
+But in fact, correctly quantifying and communicating uncertainty is one of the main concerns of statistical inference.
 We want to be able to discern cases where we tossed a coin 10 times and got 4 heads from cases where we tossed it 10000 times and got 4000 heads.
-While the point estimates of p for these two cases would be the same, we intuitively understand that they would lead to drastically different conclusions about wheter the coin is fair or not.
+While $\hat{\theta}$ for these two cases would be the same, we intuitively understand that they would lead to drastically different conclusions about wheter the coin is fair or not.
 Hence, we need a way of encoding this uncertainty and manipulating it in our calculations.

 In order to do that, the LLN is not enough: it only tells us that we'll learn something as n becomes very, very large.
 It does not tell us how large it needs to be to get to a certain precision in our estimates - or, in other words, how certain we are about our point estimates given a sample size n.
 For that, we need another theorem.